-With over 20, 000 members, the Canadian Association of Professional Employees (CAPE) is the third-largest federal public service union in Canada — dedicated to advocating on behalf of federal employees in the Economics and Social Science Services (EC) and Translation (TR) groups, as well as employees of the Library of Parliament, the Office of the Parliamentary Budget Officer and civilian members of the RCMP (ESS and TRL).
+With more than 24,000 members, the Canadian Association of Professional Employees (CAPE) is the third-largest federal public service union in Canada — dedicated to advocating on behalf of federal employees in the Economics and Social Science Services (EC) and Translation (TR) groups, as well as employees of the Library of Parliament (LoP), the Office of the Parliamentary Budget Officer (OPBO) and civilian members of the RCMP (ESS and TRL).

 A powerful voice for employee rights

 We engage in collective bargaining and advocacy on behalf of our members and represent them when they have workplace issues or concerns.
 We help our members navigate the complex legal and policy frameworks that govern the federal workplace and promote learning and training opportunities.